limejuce/cc-creative-guide/docs/commands/plotting.md

 <h2>II.2.
 Commands - Plotting</h2>

 The plot command is important on this creative.
-Speaking of plots, this server uses PlotSquared as the plot plugin.
 We will use /p for the rest of this section.
-Let's assume the owner is you.

 | Commands | Description |
 | --- | --- |